 - Arranging for the children to be at home when they are expecting a phone call from their other parent.

 - Preparing them for when they are with their other parent.

 Plan what you want to say before you ring.
 Arrange for your children to be able to ring you:

-- Organise a phone card or reverse charge number so your child can contact you when they want to.
+- Organize a phone card or reverse charge number so your child can contact you when they want to.